DevExpress-Examples/winforms-pivot-grid-walkthrough-tutorial/README.md

 <!-- default badges end -->
 # Pivot Grid for WinForms - Walkthrough Tutorial

-The following example contains the source code of the project used in the following tutorials:
+The following example contains source code used in the tutorials that explain how to get started with the Pivot Grid.
+The following image illustrates the resulting UI:

 ![Pivot Grid](./images/pivot-grid.png)